 Our committed revolving credit facilities include a five-year \$1.5 billion revolving credit facility, which will expire in June 2026 and a 364-day \$500 million revolving credit facility, which was entered into in June 2023 and will expire in June 2024.
-The 364-day \$500 million revolving credit facility that was entered into in July 2022 and was scheduled to expire in July 2023 was cancelled in conjunction with our entry into the June 2023 \$500 million 364-day revolving credit facility.
 The current pricing for the five-year credit facility, on a fully drawn basis, is Term SOFR plus 1.25%.
-The pricing of that credit facility is based on a credit facility, on a fully drawn maximum pricing of the credit facility equal to Term SOFR plus 1.75%.
+The pricing of that credit facility is based on a credit rating grid that contains a fully drawn maximum pricing of the credit facility equal to Term SOFR plus 1.75%.
 The current pricing for the 364-day credit facility, on a fully drawn basis, is Term SOFR plus 1.23%.
 The pricing of that credit facility is based on a credit rating grid that contains a fully drawn maximum pricing of the credit facility equal to Term SOFR plus 1.60%.